StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * CRI-O
 * Docker

-Versions of StackState Agent prior to v2.16 support the Docker container runtime only.
+Note that versions of StackState Agent prior to v2.16 support the Docker container runtime only.

 ### Install